6. Prevention of Cruelty to Animals Act, 1960: A Complete Guide to Animal Welfare in India

 8. Cooperate with and coordinate efforts of organisations protecting animals from harm.

 IAEC is a Committee registered by the Committee for the Control and Supervision of Experiments on Animals (CPCSEA).
 The expert Consultant of CPCSEA is at Chennai and its Member Secretary for Animal Welfare is at New Delhi under the Ministry of Environment and Forests.
+The IAEC plays a critical role in ensuring that animal experimentation is conducted ethically and humanely.

 1. Experiments performed by or under supervision of duly qualified persons (Degree/Diploma in Veterinary Science, Medicine, or Laboratory Animal Science).